rujuldwivedi/Chess-Java/README.md

 # Chess Java

 Welcome to the **Chess Java** project!
-This is a terminal-based chess game implemented in Java, designed to provide an engaging and interactive experience for chess enthusiasts.
+This is a console-based chess game implemented in Java, designed to provide an engaging and interactive experience for chess enthusiasts.
 The game incorporates classic chess rules, enabling players to challenge themselves against various pieces, including Knights, Bishops, Rooks, Queens, Kings, and Pawns.

 ## Table of Contents